-M. Readmission-Strictly Enforced-No Exceptions
+Q. Readmission-Strictly Enforced-No Exceptions

-The student who withdraws from or is unsuccessful in the Fundamentals of Nursing course, the Transition of LPN to RN course, Transition of Paramedic to RN course and who wants to repeat the course, must reapply for admission using current application quidelines.
+The student who withdraws from or is unsuccessful in the Fundamentals of Nursing course, and who want to repeat the course, must reapply for admission using current application guidelines.

-The student seeking readmission for withdrawal or failure of a course, other than Fundamentals of Nursing, LPN to RN, and Paramedic to RN must complete all of the following:
+The student seeking readmission for withdrawal or failure of a course, other than Fundamentals of Nursing, must complete all of the following:

-Must schedule appointment with the Director of Nursing Education within 3 business days of course withdrawal or course failure and complete an exit interview.
-Submit to the Director of Nursing Education a typed "Letter of Intent" seeking readmission.
-"Letter of Intent" must include the course and track in which the student is seeking readmission and provide a detailed explanation of the learning plan the student intends to follow in order to become successful upon readmission.

-Schedule a meeting with the Director of Nursing Education no later than three (3) weeks prior to the beginning of the semester into which the student is seeking readmission.
+- Must schedule appointment with the Director of Nursing Education within 3 business days of course withdrawal or course failure and complete an exitinterview. - Submit to the Director of Nursing Education a typed "Letter of Intent" seeking readmission.
+"Letter of Intent" must include the course and track in which the student is seeking readmission and provide a detailed explanation of the learning plan the student intends to follow in order to become successful upon readmission. - Schedule a meeting with the Director of Nursing Education no later than three (3) weeks prior to the beginning of the semester into which the student is seeking readmission.
 If these procedures are not followed, the student will not be readmitted to the nursing program.